chaochen0303/WaveDM/README.md

 To run the jupyter notebook `Soliton_Simulation.ipynb`.

 ### Dependencies
 The code is compatible with Python3.
-More detailed dependencies can be found in `Simulation.ipynb`.
+More detailed dependencies can be found in `Soliton_Simulation.ipynb`.

 ### Citing WaveDM
 If you make use of WaveDM, please cite this website.